vand3rlinden/vand3rlinden.github.io/content/post/m365-protect-against-aitm-phishing.md

 [Policy Implementation](https://learn.microsoft.com/en-us/entra/id-protection/howto-identity-protection-configure-risk-policies)

 ### Require token protection for sign-in sessions
 Microsoft is rolling out token protection to combat token theft.
-As of now, it’s supported for SharePoint Online and Exchange Online.
+As of now, it’s supported for **SharePoint Online** and **Exchange Online**.

+How token protection works:
--Token protection binds access tokens to the device they were issued on.
+- Token protection binds access tokens to the device they were issued on.
--If the token is stolen and used elsewhere, it will fail authorization even if the session was authenticated.
+- If the token is stolen and used elsewhere, it will fail authorization even if the session was authenticated.

-Important: AiTM phishing kits can still successfully steal the token and initiate a session.
+> Important: AiTM phishing kits can still successfully steal the token and initiate a session.
 However, with token protection, authorization will fail unless the token is used from the original device.

 This makes token theft less valuable for attackers and adds another hurdle for them to overcome.